Master's degree in the United Kingdom

 A master's degree in the United Kingdom (from Latin magister) is an academic degree awarded by universities or colleges in most cases upon completion of a course of study demonstrating mastery or a high-order overview of a specific field of study or area of professional practice.

 A master's degree normally requires previous study at the bachelor's level, either as a separate degree or as part of an integrated course.
 Within the area studied, master's graduates are expected to possess advanced knowledge of a specialized body of theoretical and applied topics; high order skills in analysis, critical evaluation, or professional application; and the ability to solve complex problems and think rigorously and independently.

-The Quality Assurance Agency for UK Higher Education (QAA)'s Characteristics Statement for Master's degree qualifications provides an official description of the context and purposes of Master's degrees and the expected attainment of a successful Master's degree candidate.
+The Quality Assurance Agency for UK Higher Education (QAA)'s Characteristics Statement for master's degree qualifications provides an official description of the context and purposes of master's degrees and the expected attainment of a successful master's degree candidate.

 Standardisation

-The Bologna process for standardisation of European higher education specified an undergraduate degree of at least three years called the "licence" or bachelor's degree, followed by a two-year diploma called the master's degree, then a doctorate, meant to be obtained in at least three years.
-Because of these indicated schedules, the reform is sometimes (erroneously) referred to as "3-5-8".
-The system applies to the European Higher Education Area.
+UK master's degrees, including integrated master's degrees, are second cycle degrees in the Bologna process of the European Higher Education Area.

 Integrated Master's degrees

 In the UK, many universities now have four-year integrated master's programmes (five years in Scotland) mainly in STEM subjects, often with a research project or dissertation in the final year.
 An integrated master's degree typically includes a year of study at master's level, along with three years (four in Scotland) at bachelor's level.
 The awards for these may be named after the subject, so a course in mathematics would earn a Master in Mathematics degree, (abbreviated to MMath), or have a general title such as MSci (Master in Science at most universities but Master of Natural Sciences at Cambridge) or MLibArts (Master of Liberal Arts).
 Examples include MChem, MPharm, MEng, MMath, MPhys.
-Integrated master's degrees are considered qualification at master's level and are second-cycle qualification on the qualifications framework for the European higher education area established under the Bologna Process.
+Integrated master's degrees are considered qualifications at master's level and are second-cycle qualification on the qualifications framework for the European higher education area established under the Bologna Process.

-Postgraduate Master's degrees
+Postgraduate master's degrees

 Postgraduate master's degrees in the United Kingdom can either be taught degrees involving lectures, examination and a short dissertation, or research degrees (normally MPhil, MLitt or MRes programmes).
-Taught Master's programmes involve 1 or 2 years of full-time study.
+Taught master's programmes involve 1 or 2 years of full-time study.
 The programmes are often very intensive and demanding, and concentrate on one very specialised area of knowledge.
 Some universities also offer a Master's by Learning Contract scheme, where a candidate can specify his or her own learning objectives; these are submitted to supervising academics for approval, and are assessed by means of written reports, practical demonstrations and presentations.